 In many cases, these Bitcoin stocks will be new companies, with limited background, which may be deemed as penny stocks - in all of these types of cases, we highly suggest you complete the proper amount of due diligence, and proceed with caution as these are highly volatile, unpredictable assets.
 Also, while there is no singular centralized type of stock that represents Bitcoin, we recommend alternative regulated methods of buying Bitcoin, such as by using regulated registered brokers like Coinbase as a close alternative.

-Within the U.K., you can legally buy Bitcoin stocks in an entirely compliant and regulated manner on Plus500.
-The main difference between buying Bitcoin stocks on either of these exchanges is that you can buy the underlying stock in its actualized value on Plus500, whereas when it comes to Plus500, you can only buy and sell CFDs of the same Bitcoin stocks.
+Within the U.K., you can legally buy Bitcoin stocks in an entirely compliant and regulated manner on eToro, and you can trade them as CFDs with brokers like Plus500.
+The main difference between buying Bitcoin stocks on either of these platforms is that you can buy the underlying stock in its actualized value on eToro, whereas when it comes to Plus500, you can only buy and sell CFDs of the same Bitcoin stocks.

 In either case, buying Bitcoin stocks in the U.K. is definitely possible and feasible.
-Plus500 gives you direct access to stocks and assets listed on the London Stock Exchange, so the ability to either buy or sell Bitcoin stocks is really dependent upon your own selection of these stocks, considering Plus500 and Plus500 are both platforms that enable direct access to the U.K.’s main equities/stock markets.
+Plus500 allows you to trade stocks and assets listed on the London Stock Exchange in the form of CFDs, so the ability to either buy or sell Bitcoin stocks as CFDs is really dependent upon your own selection of these stocks.

 Bitcoin stocks are mainly focused on U.S. markets, however, Canadians are just as equally allowed to access them, meaning buy, sell, or trade them in the fashion of their choice.